Sam Carr (musician)

 Sam Carr (born Samuel Lee McCollum, April 17, 1926 – September 21, 2009) was an American blues drummer best known as a member of the Jelly Roll Kings.

-Largely self-taught, Carr is noted for his "mimimalist" three-piece drum kit, consisting of a snare drum, a bass drum, and a high-hat cymbal.
+Largely self-taught, Carr was noted for his "minimalist" three-piece drum kit, consisting of a snare drum, a bass drum, and a high-hat cymbal.

 Early life

 Born near Marvell, Arkansas, McCollum was adopted as a toddler by the Carr family and raised on their farm near Dundee, Mississippi.
 He took their surname.

 At 16, Carr returned to Arkansas, where he played bass for his biological father, Robert Nighthawk, an established blues musician, and also worked as a chauffeur.
 He married Doris in 1946, and they began sharecropping in Helena, Arkansas.
 He was involved in a dispute over a borrowed mule team with the plantation owner, who attempted to beat him.
 Carr later stated, "I wasn't going to let him whoop me, that was plumb out of the question.
 From that day on, white people called me crazy."

-The Carrs moved to Chicago and then St. Louis to live with Carr’s biological mother.
+The Carrs moved to Chicago and then St. Louis to live with Carr's biological mother.
 In St. Louis, Carr began playing bass guitar with the harmonica player Tree Top Slim.
 Carr formed his own band, Little Sam Carr and the Blue Kings, which initially featured Nighthawk's second wife, Early Bea, on drums, until Carr decided to take on that role.
 The band played mostly in "low-class clubs" in poor neighborhoods of St. Louis.

 In 1956, Carr began working regularly with Frank Frost, who played the harmonica and guitar.